 lose the spring that interfaces with the ball bearing! :-)

-contact plate and contacts that forms the top of the switch
+Make sure you also clean the contact plate and contacts that forms the top of the switch

 body.